stacykimberley/anatomy-quiz/README.md

 # Goal:

-The goal of the Human Anatomy Quiz is to foster a deeper understanding of human anatomy through an interactive and dynamic learning tool.
+The goal of the quiz is to foster a deeper understanding of human anatomy through an interactive and dynamic learning tool.

 [Here's a link to the live website](https://stacykimberley.github.io/anatomy-quiz/)